Sawalhy/portfolio/README.md

 # Portfolio

 A modern, responsive portfolio website showcasing my work as a full-stack developer.
-Built with Next.js, TypeScript, and Tailwind CSS.
+Built with Vite, React, TypeScript, and Tailwind CSS.

 ## 🚀 Live Site